hpyhacking/openpoker/README.md

 # License

-Genesis is released under a Creative Commons NonCommercial Licence.
+OpenPoker is released under a Creative Commons NonCommercial Licence.